Own your access.

 Isn't this just an NFT?

 Content Passes use the same technology, but that's not the product.
-The product is a tradeable membership with real utility — access to a creator's exclusive content.
+The product is a transferable membership with real utility — access to a creator's exclusive content.
 Fans buy with a credit card and never see a wallet unless they want one.
 The "NFT" part is invisible infrastructure.

 Why not just use Patreon?